 Similarly, the environmentalist movement has been active for generations.
 Many of the same Civil Rights activists who fought for a seat at the table in the 1960’s and 1970’s also spoke out against the ways in which human and corporate behaviors harmed (and continue to harm) the planet.

-So what is it about 2020 that has finally allowed the two movements to more visibly converge?
+So what is it about the present day that has finally allowed the two movements to more visibly converge?

 The world is in a tough place right now.
 The sense of comradery, the need for good and better to triumph over evil, is motivating Americans to do more.
 George Floyd, Ahmaud Arbery, Breonna Taylor and the countless Black men and women that came before them were catalysts, but they are not the sole reason that the Black Lives Matter movement exists and has come so far to the forefront of our attention, infiltrating nearly every aspect of our daily lives and urging individuals and brands alike to reflect, educate and take action.